samjulien/blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

 ![Auth0 logged into Angular app](https://cdn.auth0.com/blog/mean-series/logged-in.jpg)

-You should also be able to close the browser and reopen it to find your session has persisted (unless enough time has passed for the token to expire).
+You should also be able to close the browser and reopen it to find your login status has persisted (unless enough time has passed for the token to expire, or you clicked the "Log Out" link).

 ## <span id="admin-authorization"></span>Admin Authorization